 Solar panels and smart metering

-What happens about your solar panels or smart metering, if your supplier goes bust, or if you decide to transfer?
+What happens about your solar panels or smart metering, if you decide to transfer to a new supplier?
 If you have solar panels, you should be in receipt of the Feed-in Tariff (FiT) or the Smart Export Guarantee (SEG).
 Will these be transferred, when an existing supplier has ceased trading, or when switching to a new contract?
 Does the FiT or SEG transfer together with their account?

 Feed-in Tariff (FiT)